Good Student Car Insurance Discount: How to Qualify and Save

 Requirements:

-• Minimum 3.0 GPA, top 20% class ranking, Dean's List, or Honor Roll
+• Minimum 3.0 GPA, top 20% class ranking, Dean's List or Honor Roll

-• Ages 16-25 with valid driver's license
+• Ages 16 to 25 with a valid driver's license

-• Full-time enrollment in high school, college, or vocational-technical school
+• Full-time enrollment in high school, college or vocational-technical school

 • Proof required each semester